torbsd/torbsd.github.io/faq.md

 * __General__

 Review our web site and documentation, and let us know if something is unclear or unstated.
-If you attend any BSD or open source events, print out a copy of the __TDP__ informational flier.
-Join the Tor-BSD list.
+If you attend any BSD or open source events, print out some copies of the __TDP__ informational flier.
+Join the [Tor-BSD mailing list](http://lists.nycbug.org/mailman/listinfo/tor-bsd).

+* __Users__

+As a BSD Tor Browser is available, start using and testing it.
+Submit comments a nd questions.

 * __Developers__

-Pull our repositories, build and break the software, submit tickets and patches.
+Clone our repositories, build and break the software, submit tickets and patches.

 * __Tor BSD Relay Operators/Admins__

 Run a BSD relay, use and review the relay guides, contribute input.

-* __Users__

-As a BSD Tor Browser is available, start using and testing it.
-Submit comments and questions.
+Enlist your relay(s) the (unofficial) [BSD Buildbot](http://81.7.14.172).

 ## "If __TDP__ is concerned about operating system diversity, why does it just focus on BSD Systems, and not other operating systems such as Illuminos?" ##